About the workshop

 • Explain ways of developing service standards and the use of benchmarking

-• Review the development and coordination of digital services and the advantages and disadvantages of using smart technology and social media in managing excellent service delivery
+• Review the development and coordination of digital services and the advantages and disadvantages of using smart technology and social media in achieving excellent service delivery

-• Introduce you to key customer service practitioners during site visits.
+• Introduce you to key customer service practitioners via workshop presentations and/or site visits where possible.
 Previous workshops have included visits to the Ministry of Housing, Communities and Local Government; the Land Registry; Her Majesty’s Passport Office; and the London Borough of Croydon.